pynapple-org/pynapple/doc/user_guide/02_input_output.md

 print(type(z.d))
 ```

-## LFP loading & NEO compatibility
+## Raw data loading & NEO compatibility

-Raw LFP data can be loaded with pynapple through the NEO library.
+Raw data can be loaded with pynapple through the NEO library.
-Internally, pynapple uses the NEO raw IO classes to read the data and convert them to one of the pynapple time series object.
+Internally, pynapple uses the NEO raw IO classes to read the data and convert them to one of the pynapple time series objects.
-This is done through the class [`nap.EphysReader`](pynapple.io.interface_neo.EphysReader).
+This is done lazily through the [`nap.EphysReader`](pynapple.io.interface_neo.EphysReader) class.

 See here the [list of supported formats](https://neo.readthedocs.io/en/stable/rawiolist.html) of python-neo.